 “Both the Buddhist monk and the clinical psychologist work toward understanding the forces that determine the inner life.”

-According to a study performed by Levine (2011), the correlations between Yogic philosophy and Buddhism are ‘inner well-being’ and ‘having the right thoughts’.
-In the field of positive psychology, Seligman presents the similar idea that thinking patterns which are ‘wrong’ or ‘pessimistic’ can lead to suffering.
+According to Levine (2011), common concepts to yoga philosophy and Buddhism are inner well-being and having the “right” thoughts.
+In the field of positive psychology, psychologist Martin Seligman presents a similar idea: Thinking patterns that are “wrong” or pessimistic can lead to suffering.

-The early treatment of depression used the same concept.
-Clients were first made aware of the thought that it is “wrong” and then how they can transform it into the right one.
-In this way, the clients started to become mindful of their thought patterns and begin making important changes in their rehabilitation.
+Methods of treating depression have long relied on the same concept.
+Clients are first made aware of thoughts that are incorrect then are taught how they can transform those thoughts.
+In this way, clients start to become mindful of their thought patterns and begin making important changes in their emotional and mental states.

 According to Buddhist philosophy, suffering is unavoidable.
-There is evidence of this in our daily lives where we often face challenges and unpleasant circumstances that we cannot control.
+There is evidence of this in our daily lives — we often face challenging circumstances that we cannot control.

-Being mindful of our thought patterns can help us towards transforming our suffering into well-being.
-The best news is it can be cultivated through different methods.
+Being mindful of our thought patterns can help us transform our suffering into well-being.
+And luckily, mindfulness can be cultivated through different methods.

-If traditional meditation up your alley, you may like yoga as well.
-It will help you to develop mindfulness, increase your gratitude and improve your sense of meaning in life all while helping you keep in good shape.
+Even if you are a dedicated practitioner of traditional Buddhist meditation, you may like yoga as well.
+It not only helps you stay fit — it also helps you develop mindfulness, increase your gratitude, and improve your sense of meaning in life.

 Levine, M. (2011).
 The Positive Psychology of Buddhism and Yoga: Paths to a Mature Happiness.
 New Jersey; Lawrence Erlbaum Associates.